MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 Both exist on your machine.

 The public and private keys work together with encryption algorithms.
-Your public key can be added to authorized keys on another machine or on Github account.
+Your public key can be added to authorized keys on another machine or on GitHub account.
 So that host will allow a machine to connect if its public key matches what is has stored, but the connecting machine must also have the appropriate private key which is used in the connection but not sent directly.

 ## View SSH keys